srsapireddy/GLOW-Compiler/README.md

 ```
 -----------------------------------------------------------------------------------------------------------------------------------------------------

-Testing Glow:
+### Testing Glow:

 A few test programs that use Glow's C++ API are found under the examples/ subdirectory.
 The mnist, cifar10, fr2en, and ptb programs train and run digit recognition, image classification, and language modeling benchmarks, respectively.
-To run these programs, build Glow in Release mode, then run the following commands to download the cifar10, mnist and ptb databases.
+To run these programs, build Glow in Release mode, then run the following commands to download the cifar10, mnist, and ptb databases.

 $python ../glow/utils/download_datasets_and_models.py --all-datasets

-Now run the examples.
+Now, run the examples.
 Note that the databases should be in the current working directory.

 $./bin/mnist